 Research Studies/Needs Assessments: The Ballona Creek Trail and Bikeway Environmental and Recreational Enhancement Study (December 2003) conducted by the Loyola Marymount University (LMU) research team identified not only interpretive opportunities on Ballona Creek, but also the need for continued analysis and investment.
-The Initiative has expanded on the LMU Study findings,
+The Initiative has expanded on the LMU Study findings through the latest study, The Value of Urban Park-Parklands User Survey.
+This longitudinal study is exploring public access, demographics, and what environmental or interpretive resources are currently available to youth in the greater Baldwin Hills area.
+The findings will help determine how the existing and future park areas may serve unmet needs, and what kinds of facilities could be developed in concert with new interpretive programs and curricula.